amueller/columbia-website/_comsw4995s20/home.md

 ### Enrollment
 MS DS students can enroll via SSOL.
 External students need to follow the <a href="http://datascience.columbia.edu/course-inventory">
 Cross-Registration Instructions</a> provided by DSI.
+The course will be restricted during early registration for just DSI students.
+If there is space, we will open up the course to non-DSI students in January.

+### Auditing Applied Machine Learning
+If you are not able to enroll in the course or would like to audit for other reasons, anyone interested will be added to the coursework and piazza platforms.
+Please email a CA to get yourself added.
+If you are auditing, your exams and homework will not be graded.

 ### Description
 This class offers a hands-on approach to machine learning and data science.
 The